tebeka/talks/rs2022/teaching-geeks.md

 # Session title

-Lesson Learned from Teaching Geeks
+Teaching Geeks: Lesson Learned

 # Description

-Most of my time in the last eight years is spent on teaching geeks.
-During this time I learned what works, what doesn't work.
+I've been teaching geeks for more than 8 years, during this time I learned what works, what doesn't work.

-In this talk, I'll talk about the lessons I learned:
+In this talk, I'll talk about lessons learned:

 - How to create appealing teaching materials?
 - What makes an effective lesson?
 - What makes students happy?